 This aircraft was delivered to the USAF during the mid 1950's as a C-123B, and like most C-123s it was converted to a C-123K (fitted with underwing jet pods) in the mid or late 1960s.
 The Provider spent its last military flying days with the 302ndTAW.
 It was retired to MASDC at Davis-Monthan AFB, AZ on 4 November 1981, where it received inventory code CP064.
 For unknown reasons it was transferred to the US Navy on 21 August 1984, but it remained in storage at MASDC (now with inventory code 9C003).
 The US Navy transfer was probably nothing more than a paper exercise.

-On 1 August 2010, after several years of successful operations in Alaska, this rare aircraft unfortunately crashed in the Denali National Park.
-All three on board lost their lives.
+[ Edit: on 1 August 2010, after several years of successful operations in Alaska, this rare aircraft unfortunately crashed in Denali National Park.
+All three on board lost their lives, among them the owner Bill Michel. ]

 It's a good thing that this is not the real N709RR, but a stand-in.
 Here Provider N94DT is prepared for a dramatic crash into the lobby of the Sands Hotel in Las Vegas.
 Photo taken by Graham Robson in October 1996.
 Click on the photo for a larger image.